 Chandragiri has become a popular day trip among Nepali tourists for week-ends, short holidays and especially for a city escape.
 So, the trip is fully entertaining to the pilgrims, mountain lovers, children, families and picnickers.
 Chnadragiri lies at an altitude of 2,547 meters above sea level.
 It offers an unobstructed 180-degree breathtaking view of the majestic Himalayas including the Annapurna Ranges in the west to Mount Everest in the east.
 The bird-eye view of the Kathmandu Valley is truly stunning.

 It has become possible to reach the top of the hill on a cable car ride.
 The one-way length of the cable car trip is approximately 2.5km starting from Godam at Thankot.
 The journey takes you through a scenic view of the lush green wilderness that leads to the top of Chandragiri Hills.
-There are many hiking trails available for more adventurous travellers.
+Additionally, There are many hiking trails available for more adventurous travellers.
 It is a pefect day trip from Kathmandu and suitable for families with children.
 Hiring of transportation is available on demand as per your group size such as car, jeep, hiace or bus.

 With the cable car facility in Chandragiri, it has become the nearest alternative destination of Daman among the snow lovers during winter.
 Daman lies about 85 kilometers from Kathmandu.